 We spoke with seasoned experts to get the answers to all your questions.
 If you’re curious about the criminal justice system, read on to learn more.
 You may discover your future career lies in this field.

 What is criminal justice?

 Let’s start with a concise criminal justice definition: “Criminal justice is the structure of laws, rules and agencies designed to hold criminals accountable for their misdeeds and help them to restore their victims as much as possible,” explains Lizbeth Meredith, former juvenile probation supervisor and victim advocate.

-Many people automatically think of police officers when they hear the term, but the field actually encompasses much more than law enforcement.
-Attorney Michael Hernandez breaks down the criminal justice system into the following three areas:
+When asked of the criminal justice meaning, many people automatically think of police officers, but the field actually encompasses much more than law enforcement.
+Attorney Michael Hernandez breaks down the three major components of the criminal justice system:

 - Law enforcement: Criminal justice professionals who enforce laws and apprehend violators.
 This area also includes the programs and efforts designed to prevent criminal activity.

 - The court system: Courts prosecute criminal cases and defend against those prosecutions, while protecting witnesses and victims who come forward to participate in court proceedings.
 The court system is also responsible for analyzing and creating new laws that prohibit or penalize behavior.